Green public procurement (GPP)

 Getting started with GPP

 Detailed environmental criteria documents have been drawn up for product groups that are commonly purchased by government bodies and that have a significant environmental impact (such as company cars or work clothing).
 As a public procurer, these environmental criteria documents will help to ensure that your procurement activities are environmentally friendly.
 They include both minimum requirements and award criteria.
 Suppliers must meet the minimum requirements to be eligible for a contract.
 Based on the award criteria, suppliers can be encouraged to further improve their environmental performance.
 Implementation of the minimum requirements contained in the environmental criteria documents is mandatory for all government procurements.
-Other government bodies have indicated that they will implement the minimum requirements set out in the environmental criteria documents, as standard, by 2015.

 Further details: Environmental criteria